• home

 The whole process was so simple that, despite all my preparation and KNOWING that we needed to get our tourist card (FMM) and Temporary Import Permit (TIP) at the border PRIOR to entering Mexico, we soon found ourselves past both offices, wondering where on earth we we’d gone wrong.

-Watch our entire border crossing experience, saved as a story highlight on my Instagram page.
+Watch our entire Mexico border crossing experience in the van, saved as a story highlight on my Instagram page!

 I’d learned during my earlier research that no one would be checking our FMM or TIP at the border (and apparently not our passports, either), hence how so many travellers accidentally find themselves “illegally” in Mexico— which causes massive problems when crossing back into the US or, in our case, when boarding the ferry to mainland Mexico.